 Ultimately, tires being slashed is an expense you might have to encounter from time to time.
 If you can file a claim for insurance to cover the costs, it is the best scenario.

 However, you will want to look to see if you have sufficient coverage and whether it is cost-effective for insurance to cover the cost of the claim.

-Compare car insurance quotes right here by entering your zip code below.
-You might be able to save hundreds of dollars on the insurance you need.
+Compare car insurance quotes right here by entering your ZIP code below to find the right insurance to cover slashed tires.